olek-program/edu-repo/README.md

 # tasks-notes-other
 My notes and other\
-Need to learn        Zasięg zmiennych, hoisting, callbacki, promise, async/await.
+Need to learn        , hoisting, callbacki, promise, async/await.